yorevs/hspylib/README.md

 ![MenuInput](doc/images/minput.png "MenuInput")

-And many other cool features.
+And many other cool features like repositories, Qt and CRUD helpers, etc...

 ## Table of contents